 Early Childhood Educator (ECE) Certificate Requirements

-- Five year ECE: completion of an ECE program from a recognized educational institution PLUS 500 hours under the supervision of a certified early childhood educator
+- ECE Certificate (‘5 year’): completion of an ECE program from a recognized educational institution PLUS 500 hours under the supervision of a Canadian certified early childhood educator

 - Infant & Toddler and/or Special Needs Educator: completion of all requirements for ‘Five year ECE’ PLUS completion of an Infant & Toddler and/or Special Needs program from an approved educational institution